 (b) by an electronic means of communication,

-as approved by the Council for the purposes of the provision under which the information is given.
+as approved by the Authority for the purposes of the provision under which the information is given.

 (2) Such information is also to be given in accordance with any provision made by the regulations, including provision as to the time or times at which the information is to be given.

-(3) Without limiting its powers under section 19I(3) or 19K, the Council is not required to satisfy itself as to the validity or correctness of information given to it under this Part.
+(3) Without limiting its powers under section 19I(3) or 19K, the Authority is not required to satisfy itself as to the validity or correctness of information given to it under this Part.

 [Section 19H inserted by No. 22 of 2005 s.
-47.]
+47; amended by No. 37 of 2011 s.
+53(1).]

 19I.
-Database of student records and use of information by Council
+Function of Authority to maintain database relating to student records

-(1) It is a function of the Council to maintain a database containing —
+(1) It is a function of the Authority to maintain a database containing —

-(a) information in its possession relating to student records at the commencement of section 47 of the Acts Amendment (Higher School Leaving Age and Related Provisions) Act 2005;
+(a) information relating to student records in the possession of the former Council immediately before the commencement of the Curriculum Council Amendment Act 2011 section 9; and

 (b) the information relating to student records given to it under this Part; and

-(c) other information relating to student records received by the Council.
+(c) other information relating to student records received by or otherwise available to the Authority.

+(2A) In subsection (1) —

+former Council means the Curriculum Council established under this Act as in force immediately before the commencement of the Curriculum Council Amendment Act 2011 section 9.

-(2) The database is to be maintained in such manner and form as the Council thinks fit.
+(2) The database is to be maintained in such manner and form as the Authority thinks fit.

-(3) The Council may at any time change information in the database to correct any error or omission.
+(3) The Authority may at any time change information in the database to correct any error or omission.

-(4) The Council may use the database for the purpose of keeping the records of assessment and the register of courses referred to in section 14(1)(a).
+(4) The Authority may use the database for the purpose of keeping the records of assessment and the register of courses referred to in section 14(1)(a).

-(5) The Council may use information in the database for the purpose of performing the functions mentioned in section 14(1)(c), (2) and (3).
+(5) The Authority may use information in the database for the purpose of performing the functions mentioned in sections 11(1), 12(2) and 14(1)(c) and (2).

 [Section 19I inserted by No. 22 of 2005 s.
-47.]
+47; amended by No. 37 of 2011 s.
+22 and 53(1).]

 19J.
-Provision of information to student concerned
+Provision of information to students and others

+(1A) In this section —

+parent, of a student, means a person who at law has responsibility for the day to day care, welfare and development of the student;

+student record includes a record of assessment referred to in section 14(1)(a) that is kept in respect of a student on the database maintained under section 19I.

-(1) The Council is to provide to a person who makes a request under subsection (2) and pays the prescribed fee, if any, a copy of the student record kept by the Council in respect of a student.
+(1) The Authority is to provide to a person who makes a request under subsection (2) and pays the prescribed fee, if any, a copy of the student record kept by the Authority in respect of a student.

-(2) A request may be made for a copy of a student record only by the student concerned or a person who is authorised in writing by the student to obtain such a copy.
+(2) A request may be made for a copy of a student record only by the student concerned, a parent of the student or a person who is authorised in writing by the student to obtain such a copy.

 [Section 19J inserted by No. 22 of 2005 s.
-47.]
+47; amended by No. 37 of 2011 s.
+23 and 53(1).]

 19K.
-Disclosure by Council for checking purposes
+Disclosure by Authority for checking purposes

-The Council may disclose to a provider information given to it under this Part in respect of a student for the purpose of ensuring that the information is accurate.
+The Authority may disclose to a provider information given to it under this Part in respect of a student for the purpose of ensuring that the information is accurate.

 [Section 19K inserted by No. 22 of 2005 s.
-47.]
+47; amended by No. 37 of 2011 s.
+53(1).]

 19L.
 Provision of information to Minister for planning purposes

-The Minister may in writing request the Council to provide the Minister with information, in aggregated form, that comprises, includes or is derived from information given under this Part, and the Council is to comply with any such request.
+The Minister may in writing request the Authority to provide the Minister with information, in aggregated form, that comprises, includes or is derived from information given under this Part, and the Authority is to comply with any such request.